Autism: A History of Diagnostic Changes

 • Explicit exclusion of schizophrenia features

-The criteria were more narrow and rigid criteria than today’s, and focused on early childhood, no adult description.
+The criteria were more narrow and rigid criteria than today’s, and focused on early childhood, with no adult description.

 1987